Thesis, Hiwi, and Internship Opportunities

 We have the following openings.
 Please check back every other month or so, as new positions become available frequently.
 A good command of English is required for all positions.
-Experience with macOS is a big plus.
+Experience with iOS or macOS is a big plus.
 If you are interested in any of these positions please contact us.

-We have a few openings for fully funded PhD students coming up this year.
+We typically have an opening or two for fully funded PhD students coming up each year.
 These positions generally have a mix of research and teaching duties.
-For more information about our work, download our PhD Openings Info Sheet and check out our research project pages on the left.
+For more information about our work, download our PhD Openings Info Sheet and check out our research project pages.
 If you wonder whether you should apply, please check this list of some characteristics of our successful PhD students, and contact us with your CV, complete grade transcripts, recent projects and interests and links to any publications, to see if there is an open matching position.
 Please note that we may not be able to consider applications that are incomplete or sent to other addresses, or incomplete materials, will be ignored.

 Bachelor's and Master's Thesis Candidates